Anthropogenic debris and plastic pollution

 Ongoing Research

 With funding from the National Science Foundation Geomorphology and Land Use Dynamics program, we are working to understand the accumulation and dynamics of trash in urban streams.
 What aspects of the catchment and stream reach influence where anthropogenic debris accumulates in streams?
 What controls how mobile the debris is in the stream?
 Does anthropogenic debris promote scour, deposition, or grain size changes?
-Drawing upon one-time surveys of trash and geomorphology in 24 stream reaches in Cleveland and Charlotte, and long-term monitoring of large trash in a Cleveland stream, Nageen Farooq’s PhD wills tart to answer these questions.
-Nageen’s work is supported by numerous undergraduate researchers and technician Andrea Stumpf.
+We will start to answer these questions by drawing upon one-time surveys of trash and geomorphology in 28 stream reaches in Cleveland, Charlotte, and Burlington, and long-term monitoring of large trash and geomorphic change in a Cleveland stream.
+Nageen Farooq earned a MS on this project, and technician Andrea Stumpf and numerous undergraduate researchers are currently involved.

-In 2024, we will launch the first comprehensive study of microplastics in the Lake Champlain Basin.
-In collaboration with researchers at SUNY Plattsburgh, we will measure microplastics in tributary rivers, along shorelines, and within the lake itself.
-We are recruiting a MS or PhD student at UVM for this project.
+In 2024, we launched the first comprehensive study of microplastics in the Lake Champlain Basin.
+In collaboration with Drs.
+Tim Mihuc and Danielle Garneau at SUNY Plattsburgh, we are measuring microplastics in tributary rivers, along shorelines, and within the lake itself.
+Nurjahan Begum (University of Vermont) and Alison Morrow (SUNY Plattsburgh) are the grad students on the project.

 Recent Research